daniellockard/nodecg-tiltify/README.md

 \*`donations` objects contain the additional properties `read` and `shown` which can be used to indicate if something was read in the dashboard or shown in a graphic. `donations` also only collects donations from the most recent 'page' of the Tiltify API.

 \*\*`alldonations` contains all donations that have been made.

+This bundle also has 3 messages that it listens for that can be sent using `nodecg.sendMessageToBundle`
+* `clear-donations` - Marks all donations as read
+* `mark-donation-as-read` - marks a specific donation as read
+* `mark-donation-as-shown` - marks a specific donation as shown

+Note: this should be done in the form of `nodecg.sendMessageToBundle('clear-donation', 'nodecg-tiltify')` or `nodecg.sendMessageToBundle('mark-donation-as-read', 'nodecg-tiltify', donationObject`.
+The donation object sent to shown or read needs to at least have the donation ID so that the back end can find and mark.